aashish-khub/bm_outperformers_project/README.md

 - Portfolio Performance: While the simulated portfolio generated notable returns over the test period, it slightly underperformed the S&P 500 benchmark due to market volatility and practical constraints.
 - Insights: The strategy demonstrated the potential of machine learning for portfolio construction but revealed limitations, such as ignoring transaction costs, liquidity constraints, and other real-world factors.
 ## Future Work
+Future work could:
-Explore advanced time-series models like Long Short-Term Memory (LSTM) networks or Transformers.
+- Explore advanced time-series models like Long Short-Term Memory (LSTM) networks or Transformers.
-Incorporate alternative data sources like sentiment analysis and macroeconomic indicators.
+- Incorporate alternative data sources like sentiment analysis and macroeconomic indicators.
 Address real-world trading constraints, such as transaction costs and liquidity.
+- Learn optimal portfolio alllocation enhancements rather than just selecting stocks expected out outperform.
 ## Contributors
 - Aashish Khubchandani (Cornell Tech)
 - Abhijay Rane (Cornell Tech)